On motivic Joyce-Song formula for the Behrend function identities: Abstract

 \section{Abstract}

 We prove the version of Joyce-Song formula for the Behrend function identities in the motivic setting.
 The main method we use is the proof of Kontsevich-Soibelman conjecture about the motivic Milnor fibers by Q. T. Le, who uses the method of motivic integration for formal schemes and Cluckers-Loeser's motivic constructible functions.
-As an application we prove that there is a Poisson algebra homomorphism from the motivic Hall algebra of the abelian category of coherent sheaves on a Calabi-Yau threefold $Y$ to the motivic quantum torus of $Y$, thus generalizing the integration map of Joyce-Song and Bridgeland to the motivic level.
-Such an integration map has applications in the wall crossing of motivic Donaldson-Thomas invariants.
+In the Appendix the motivic formula can be used to provide a different proof that there is an algebra homomorphism of Kontsevich-Soibelman from the motivic Hall algebra of the abelian category of coherent sheaves on a Calabi-Yau threefold $Y$ to the motivic quantum torus of $Y$.